Marine Weather and Tide Forecast for Mansfield, OH

 waves are the significant wave height - the average of the highest 1/3 of the wave spectrum.
 Occasional wave height is the average of the highest 1/10 of the wave spectrum.

-Wednesday - Southwest winds 10 to 15 knots.
-Showers likely with a slight chance of Thunderstorms in the morning, then showers likely with a chance of Thunderstorms in the afternoon.
+Tuesday - South winds 5 to 15 knots.
+Showers likely with a slight chance of Thunderstorms in the morning, then showers with a chance of Thunderstorms in the afternoon.
 Waves 2 feet or less.

-Wednesday night - Southwest winds 10 to 15 knots.
-Showers likely with a chance of Thunderstorms.
-Waves 1 foot or less.
+Tuesday night - Southwest winds 10 to 15 knots.
+Showers likely with a chance of Thunderstorms in the evening, then a chance of showers and Thunderstorms overnight.
+Waves 2 feet or less.

 winds and waves higher in and near Thunderstorms.